InnovativeInventor/InnovativeInventor/README.md

 # Max Fan
 👋 I love to hack, make, and create!
 I'm a senior at Choate Rosemary Hall (a high school) and president of Choate Programming Union, a club that aims to foster a love of programming amongst all students.
-I'm also an amateur radio operation ([General class](http://www.arrl.org/ham-radio-licenses)) – my callsign is KC1LTV.
+I'm also an amateur radio operator ([general class](http://www.arrl.org/ham-radio-licenses)) – my callsign is KC1LTV.
 I mainly focus on crypto/security related things, although I have a lot of interests.

 Here are several of my more interesting recent open-source projects (in no particular order):